Types of Degrees Instrumentation Technology Majors Are Getting

 |Hispanic or Latino||289|

-Instrumentation Tech appeals to people across the globe.
+Americans aren’t the only ones with an interest in Instrumentation Tech.
 About 1.4% of those with this major are international students.

 How Much Do Instrumentation Technology Majors Make?